rsiebes/sshoc-nl-codemeta-generator/docs/codemeta_software_requirements.md

 - Look for dependency files in subdirectories
 - Check if files are in standard locations

-### Incorrect Requirements Detected
+### Incorrect Version Ranges
-- False positives may occur if requirement names appear in comments
+- Some version specifiers may not be recognized
-- Version numbers may be incorrectly associated
+- Complex version constraints may be simplified
-- Consider the source (package files are more reliable than README)
+- Check the source files for actual version specifications

 ### Missing Specific Requirements
 - Some projects may not document all dependencies